Helium hello

 It’s so fun to get a peek behind the scenes.
 How did you get the helium balloons to look painter-ly yet realistic?
 Love it.

-Trix replied over 9 years ago.
+Trix replied almost 10 years ago.

 Reply